Wasfia Nazreen

-Wasfia Nazreen is a Bangladeshi mountaineer, activist, environmentalist, social worker and writer.
-She is the first Bangladeshi and first Bengali to complete the Seven Summits, on 18 November 2015.
 National Geographic recognized Nazreen as one of their Adventurers of the Year 2014/2015.
 She was selected in honor of her activism and commitment to empowering women through her work in the field of adventure.
-She was again selected as one of their Explorers in 2016. becoming the only woman to hold the simultaneous titles of National Geographic Explorer and Adventurer.
-She is the first Bangladeshi to scale the world's second highest and most dangerous peak, K2.
+She was again selected as one of their Explorers in 2016, becoming the only woman to hold the simultaneous titles of National Geographic Explorer and Adventurer.